simbahoonz/JsInlinzFunction/README.md

 # JsInlinzFunction
-A function set to make inlinzed function using Javascript native new Function().
+A function set to make inlinzed function using Javascript native new Function().<br>
+Normally performance is the main reason of doing this.
+Inlined function can avoid the function call overload.
 <p>
 function <b>parseFuncArgBodyName</b>(<i>func</i>, <i>rep4NotInline</i>)<br>
 <table>